baumandm/vndbjs/guides/02 Query Strings.md

 *default: false*

 This is a boolean, which simply reverses the order of the results.
 Setting to true while sorting by rating returns highest ratings first, while setting to false returns lowest ratings first.

+### \x04

+All messages to and from VNDB end in this end-of-line character, represented as `\x04`.
+Vndbjs automatically adds this to the end of all sent messages, and removes it from all returned messages.
+There is no need for you to affix this to the end of your query strings.